Susan Spain-Dunk: Music

 The Cantilena for clarinet and orchestra (sometimes known as Poem) was revived by the Folkestone Symphony Orchestra with soloist Peter Cigleris on 16 March 2019, its first performance since 1931.
 It has since been recorded.

-One of Susan Spain-Dunk's most popular chamber works is the Phantasy for String Quartet in G minor (1915).
+One of Spain-Dunk's most popular chamber works is the Phantasy for String Quartet in G minor (1915).
 A recording was made by the Archaeus String Quartet on the Lorelt Label and released on 27 June 2003.
 There are also modern recordings of her Violin Sonata No 3 in C minor (1910), Piano Quartet (circa 1920) and Rhapsody Quintet for wind ensemble.
 The autograph manuscript of the Quartet in B flat minor was written and dated March 1914 with an address of 49 Castletown Road, West Kensington, London.

 Andred's Weald - for military orchestra (1925) – was conducted by Spain-Dunk on 28 February 1929 with the Bournemouth Municipal Orchestra.

+Andred's Weald was published as the Farmer's Boy overture.
+It was recorded and broadcast on BBC Radio 3 by the BBC Scottish Symphony Orchestra in 2021.They also recorded Kentonia, Malaya, Two Scottish Pieces and made a new recording of The Kentish Downs.

+Two of Spain-Dunk's choral works, Verses from Psalm 43 and her cantata The Baptism of Jesus have been recorded by The BBC Singers.

+A World Premiere performance of her two Preludes for Piano, by Duncan Honeybourne, was broadcast on BBC Radio 3 in May 2021.

+Spain-Dunk's orchestral works and much of her chamber music have been transcribed and edited from her manuscripts by Peter Cigleris.
+This has led to a number of works being recorded by BBC orchestras and broadcast.

+Publicly available recorded works

+The following works are known to have been recorded and released: